David Rubenstein

+Rubenstein was the chairman of the Kennedy Center for the Performing Arts from 2010 until 2025, when he was replaced by president Donald Trump.

 Early life and education

+Rubenstein grew up as an only child in a Jewish family in Baltimore.
+His father was a United States Postal Service file clerk, and his mother was a homemaker and then began working in a dress shop when he was six years old.
+He later recalled: "When I was young, Baltimore was a religiously segregated city.
+The Jews were in the northwest part of town, and it was very much a ghetto situation.
+I was 13 before I realized everyone in the world was not Jewish.
+Up to that point, everyone I knew was Jewish."

-Rubenstein grew up as an only child in a modest Jewish family in Baltimore.
-His father was employed by the United States Postal Service and his mother was a homemaker.
-He graduated from the college preparatory high school Baltimore City College, an all-male school at the time.
-He then attended Duke University, where he was elected to Phi Beta Kappa and graduated magna cum laude with a Bachelor of Arts in Political Science in 1970.
-He earned his J.D. from the University of Chicago Law School in 1973, where he was an editor of the University of Chicago Law Review.
+Rubenstein graduated from the college preparatory high school Baltimore City College in 1966, an all-male school at the time.
+He then attended Duke University, where he was elected to Phi Beta Kappa and graduated magna cum laude with a Bachelor of Arts in political science in 1970.
+He earned his J.D. from the University of Chicago Law School in 1973, where he was an editor of the University of Chicago Law Review along with future U.S. federal judges Douglas H. Ginsburg and Frank Easterbrook.

-Business career
+Career

 Early law career

 From 1973 to 1975, Rubenstein practiced law in New York with Paul, Weiss, Rifkind, Wharton & Garrison.
 From 1975 to 1976, he served as chief counsel to the U.S. Senate Judiciary Committee's Subcommittee on Constitutional Amendments.
-Rubenstein also served as a deputy domestic policy advisor to President Jimmy Carter and worked in private practice in Washington, D.C.
+Rubenstein also served as a deputy domestic policy advisor to President Jimmy Carter and worked in private practice with Shaw, Pittman, Potts & Trowbridge in Washington, D.C.